 The journey to motherhood is a long road.
 There are those who adopt, who foster, who go through many, many fertility treatment cycles, who search tirelessly for a sperm donor, who work double time before their new arrival comes.
 To those who call the women choosing to start their families alone ‘selfish’ – this could not be further from the truth.
 Being a single parent is the opposite of selfish.
 For obvious reasons.

 But, what about single dads?

-Conversely, single fathers are lauded for their bravery.
+Conversely, single dads are lauded for their bravery.
 Raising a child is seen as a female job, and men who do so are placed on a pedestal not only for their parenting skills, but also for the assurance of their own masculinity they must feel in order to undertake a ‘female’ role.
-Ask any solo father and you’ll get a very different picture.
+Ask any solo father or single dad and you’ll get a very different picture.
 They are parents, like solo mothers, they face similar trials and dedicate their time to ensuring the best for their child.
 The difference is that society applauds one and pities the other.
-Solo father’s are brave for trying to parent without a female partner, while solo mother’s are spurned because they couldn’t find a man to stay with them and their child.
+Single dad’s are brave for trying to parent without a female partner, while solo mother’s are spurned because they couldn’t find a man to stay with them and their child.

 Few parents would find these stereotypes helpful.
 They chose to be parents and make sacrifices everyday for the wellbeing and happiness of their children.
 They don’t need pity or applause or judgement.
 ‘Single’ or ‘solo’ parent sounds like they’re alone but – as anyone who has ever had a small child try to come into the bathroom with them will know – this is rarely the case.